-- they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices - they read, understand and sign the school Staff Acceptable Use Policy (AUP) - they report any suspected misuse or problem to the ICT Co-ordinator for investigation - digital communications with pupils should be on a professional level and only carried out using official school systems

-- e-safety issues are embedded in all aspects of the curriculum and other school activities - they report any suspected use of terrorist or extremist ideas originating from computer access.
+- they read, understand and sign the school Staff Acceptable Use Policy (AUP) - they report any suspected misuse or problem to the ICT Co-ordinator for investigation - digital communications with pupils should be on a professional level and only carried out using official school systems - e-safety issues are embedded in all aspects of the curriculum and other school activities - they report any suspected use of terrorist or extremist ideas originating from computer access.
 This information will then be referred to the head teacher. - students / pupils understand and follow the school e-safety and acceptable use policy - they monitor ICT activity in lessons, extra curricular and extended school activities - they are aware of e-safety issues related to the use of mobile phones, cameras and hand held devices and that they monitor their use and implement current school policies with regard to these devices - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches